What's the tallest building in town? The library, of course — it has the most stories!

 Today, public libraries are places where people read, study and gather in their communities.
 They are open to everyone and most services are free.
 You can borrow books, newspapers, magazines, movies and music.
 Some libraries even let you borrow tools, musical instruments, Halloween costumes and... animal skeletons?!

-Many things are different right now because of the pandemic.
-But you can still place holds and pick them up at your local branch.
-And yes, you can use the library while staying home!
+Some things are different right now because of the pandemic.
+But you can still browse at your local branch or place holds and pick them up.
+And yes, you can use the library from home!
 Think about a fun program you've attended in the past, like an after-school club, author visit or puppet show.
 Those events are still happening online.
 Not to mention all the wonders, jokes and riddles you send us here on TPL Kids!
 We're sure glad libraries exist, aren't you?